INSIDE: Roam the Gnome’s review of the BEST of the Rome tours for kids – the Gladiator Tour Rome at Gruppo Storico Romano.

 Watch the video to see how we managed with that!

-Then it was time for Ned to battle Marco, the Legionnaire, in a fight to the death.
+Then it was time for Ned to battle Marco, the Legionnaire, in a battle to end all battles.

 It was amazing how strong and powerful an opponent Ned could be against a fully grown man!